flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 See the documentation of CacheableVariable for more details.

 ##### NamedVariable
-The NamedVariable is a variable which is mapped to a LVAR.
+The NamedVariable is a variable which is mapped to a LVAR (Local Variable).
 It is the simplest variable type and can be used to store and retrieve custom numeric data from the sim.